EU agrees to reopen borders to 14 countries, extends travel ban for US tourists | DW | 30.06.2020

 Over the past month, the US has seen its number of cases steadily rise after most states eased lockdown measures.
 A lack of interstate coordination and an uneven response from the federal government has contributed to several new outbreaks across the country.

-Other countries on the list include Brazil, Russia and India, which have seen the number of positive cases surge in recent weeks.
-The US, Brazil, Russia and India are the countries with the highest number of confirmed cases.
+Other countries on the list include Brazil, Russia and India, which have seen their number of positive cases surge in recent weeks.
+The US, Brazil, Russia and India are the countries with the highest number of confirmed cases in the world.

 "This is not an exercise to be nice or unfriendly to other countries," Spanish Foreign Minister Arancha Gonzalez Laya told local radio station Cadena ahead of the list's publication.
 "This is an exercise of self-responsibility."